 11. An Explanation or Measure of the Potential Volatility of the Credit Rating as required by Paragraph (a)(1)(ii)(K) of Rule 17g-7

 Factors and Magnitude - Change Rating:

-Negative rating action may occur should operating performance further deteriorate, resulting in a reassessment of the group's neutral business profile.
+Negative rating action could occur if underwriting and operating performance trends deteriorate, pressuring the neutral assessment of the business profile.
 Potential rating impact:Minor